egberts/egberts.github.io-src/content/articles/dns-bind9-local-dnssec.md

 # DNS Validator

 So why is today's DNSSEC validators not capable of doing this zone cut of DNSSEC?
-I mean, the validator have this DNS zone cut mechanism, why not a DNSSEC zone cut?
+I mean, the validator has this DNS zone cut mechanism.
+Why not a DNSSEC zone cut?

 # Zone Cut

 What is this "zone cut"?
 Zone cut is the boundary between authoritative zones.
-It also represents the seeking of the next authoritative zone.  `SOA` RR is that authoritative DNS record for its parent (next) zone name.
+It also represents the seeking of the next authoritative zone.  `SOA` RR is the authoritative DNS record for its parent (next) zone name.

-Note: Keep in mind, multiple zone names may be served by the same authoritative nameserver; `mypersonallab.myhomelab.mydomain.tld` may have its `myworkstation.mypersonallab.myhomelab.mydomain` all served by the same but single authoritative nameserver, so a `myworkstation` could still be singularily zone cut as `mydomain`.
+Note: Keep in mind, multiple zone names may be served by the same authoritative nameserver; `mypersonallab.myhomelab.mydomain.tld` may have its `myworkstation.mypersonallab.myhomelab.mydomain` all served by the same but single authoritative nameserver, so a `myworkstation` could still be zone cut as `mydomain` singularily.

-During a zone cut where a nameserver finds its next authoritative zone up the chain, it take the `myhomelab.mydomain.tld` and "zone-cut" the `myhomelab` name off leaving us with just the `mydomain.tld` remaining.
+During a zone cut where a nameserver finds its next authoritative zone up the chain, it takes the `myhomelab.mydomain.tld` and "zone-cut" the `myhomelab` name off, leaving us with just the `mydomain.tld` remaining.
 Then the next step is to find the `SOA` for this new `mydomain.tld`.
 In turn, you receive an answer containing its nameserver (`NS` RR) for that zone